23 Oct 2021 — 08 Jan 2022

 The works reflect the breadth of the collection and date from throughout the Arts Council Collection’s 75-year-history.
-The earliest work, by Eric Weston, dates from 1936 and the most recent is by Abigail Reynold, which was made in 2021.
+The earliest work, by Edward Weston, dates from 1936 and the most recent is by Abigail Reynold, which was made in 2021.

 Presented alongside the loans from the Collection are works made by the group, who worked with artists, many of whom are represented in the Collection, to learn new creative skills and make work for the exhibition.

 QUIET TIME visits are available on Tuesday mornings 10.00 – 12.00

 Dogs are not permitted in the gallery spaces during this exhibition but they are welcome in the shop and cafe areas.

 Newlyn Art Gallery & The Exchange is an Arts Council Collection National Partner.
 The Arts Council Collection is managed by Southbank Centre, London on behalf of Arts Council England.